Music of Homestuck: Reception

 Adam Harper of The Fader has described the music of Homestuck as "subtly evad[ing] genre, skipping through all kinds of sound worlds, seemingly guided more by emotion ... than form."
 He pointed at One Year Older and Song of Skaia as oddly mesmerizing albums.
 Furthermore, Harper described the digitally painted album artwork as "bizarre" and praised What Pumpkin's "weirdly great-looking" Bandcamp page.

-Reid Gacke of Only Single Player rated Toby Fox' "Megalovania" as one of the best video game songs in 2015, noting that it was initially part of the Homestuck soundtrack before being remastered for Undertale.
+Reid Gacke of Only Single Player rated Toby Fox' "Megalovania" as one of the best video game songs in 2015, noting that it was initially part of the Homestuck soundtrack before being recreated for Undertale.
 Gacke has also noted that Homestuck has "better video game music than many video games."

 Discography

 30 albums were released on Bandcamp through the What Pumpkin record label, aggregating to 603 total tracks.